Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ### Tests

-Any tests pertaining to global elements will be here.
 This application uses Jest mainly for Unit Testing but it is also set up to run for Integration and E2E.
 There are 2 separate config files and NPM scripts for each case
 Cypress has been installed for E2E tests but not yet implemented.

 ### Themes